-Free Download StyleWriter software World's Largest Writing Style, Word Usage, Readability and Grammar Checker developed by Editor Software
+Free Download StyleWriter software World's Largest Writing Style, Word Usage, Readability and English Grammar Checker by Editor Software

 Help Me Write a Better Blog Post

 Many people blog daily on limitless subjects and themes: news events, entertainment reviews, personal diaries, gossip, and politics.
-If you blog to fulfill your own interests or on behalf of a client or business, I offer you these useful tips to write plain English posts that will appeal to and interest your readers.
+If you blog to fulfill your own interests or write on behalf of a client or business, I offer you these useful tips to write plain English posts that will appeal to and interest your readers.